Behind the scenes

 We upgraded our main lathe with new -swiss made- toolholding.
 These are the actual toolholders.
 They clamp onto the so called Mother-block that we already cleaned and is already mounted onto the lathe.
 We used to have a collection of asian tools for this that were pretty well made but not repetitively accurate enough to program their positions in the Digital Readout system.
 This set is of better quality and comes all from the same factory and should solve the “problem”.
 We got them used and spent a few ours to clean and grease it all up.
 Nothing as satisfying as blackened steel that has a film layer of machine oil on it.

 Welcome Tom Senior Mill!

 The “new” mill has been installed!
 Now comes the process of sorting all the accessories out, and prepping the machine for a new coating of industrial grey paint.
-A great new machine for making tooling and parts.
-I love these old, sturdy machines…
+A great new machine for making tooling and parts. we love these old, sturdy machines…

 Machine pickup day!